-150gm Social Problems (4, Fa) Analysis of factors in current American social problems: crime, delinquency, prostitution, family disorganization, race relations, mental illness.
+SOCI 150gm Social Problems (4, Fa) Analysis of factors in current American social problems: crime, delinquency, prostitution, family disorganization, race relations, mental illness.
 Concurrent enrollment: WRIT 140.

-155g Immigrant America (4, FaSp) Examination of the immigrant experience in the United States.
+SOCI 155g Immigrant America (4, FaSp)

+Examination of the immigrant experience in the United States.
 Comparative analysis of social context of migration, formation of immigrant communities, and social integration of immigrants.
 Concurrent enrollment: WRIT 140.

-169gm Changing Family Forms (4, FaSp)
+SOCI 169gm Changing Family Forms

-The peculiarity of the "modern" Western family system in historical and cross cultural perspective; focus on the "postmodern" family crisis in the United States.
+(4, FaSp) The peculiarity of the "modern" Western family system in historical and cross cultural perspective; focus on the "postmodern" family crisis in the United States.
 Concurrent enrollment: WRIT 140.

-200m Introduction to Sociology (4) Basic concepts of sociology with special reference to group life, social institutions, and social processes.
+SOCI 200m Introduction to Sociology (4)

+Basic concepts of sociology with special reference to group life, social institutions, and social processes.
+SOCI 250gm Grassroots Participation in Global Perspective (4) Theory and history behind the ideal of "the local, grassroots volunteer": a direct link between theory and research using Los Angeles as a case study.

-275 Sociology of Everyday Life (4) The social philosophy of understanding everyday life; describing and analyzing forms of interaction, emotions, knowledge, and the social self.
+SOCI 275 Sociology of Everyday Life (4)

+The social philosophy of understanding everyday life; describing and analyzing forms of interaction, emotions, knowledge, and the social self.

-303 Sociology of Human Development (4)
+SOCI 303 Sociology of Human Development

-Group processes and group-individual interactions which explain the characteristics of human development at various stages of life.
+(4) Group processes and group-individual interactions which explain the characteristics of human development at various stages of life.

-305m Sociology of Childhood (4) Social construction of childhoods; children's social relations and cultures; issues of childcare, poverty, violence, and children's rights; effects of children on adults.
+SOCI 305m Sociology of Childhood (4)

+Social construction of childhoods; children's social relations and cultures; issues of childcare, poverty, violence, and children's rights; effects of children on adults.

-313 Sociological Research Methods (4, FaSp)Logic of theory construction, research design.
+SOCI 313 Sociological Research Methods

-Logic of theory construction, research design, elementary data collection and analysis.
+(4, FaSp) Logic of theory construction, research design, elementary data collection and analysis.
 Lecture and laboratory.

-- 314 Sociological Statistics (4, FaSp) Sociological measurement, univariate description, elementary correlation, introduction to statistical inference. - 315 Sociology of Sport (4) Relationship between sport and politics, racism, and sexism; player and fan violence; sports for children; sport in the educational setting; drug abuse among athletes. - 320 Social Psychology (4) Process of interaction and communication by which persons influence and are influenced by others; development of self, role behavior, attitudes and values, social norms, cultural conditioning. - 331 Cities (4) Organization of urban society, including such topics as segregation, urban decay, local politics, residential change, and community conflict. - 335 Society and Population (4) World population trends and their consequences: determinants of fertility, mortality, and migration; development of elementary models of population change. - 340 Organizations: Bureaucracy and Alternatives to Bureaucracy (4) Importance of organizations in social life; techniques for using and changing organizations; examination of strategies for building and sustaining nonbureaucratic organizations. - 342m Race Relations (4, FaSp) Past and present relations between the White majority and the "conquered minorities" (Blacks, Chicanos, American Indians), as well as Asian immigrants; conflict vs. assimilation perspectives.
+SOCI 314 Sociological Statistics (4, FaSp)

+Sociological measurement, univariate description, elementary correlation, introduction to statistical inference.

+SOCI 315 Sociology of Sport (4) Relationship between sport and politics, racism, and sexism; player and fan violence; sports for children; sport in the educational setting; drug abuse among athletes.

+SOCI 320 Social Psychology (4) Process of interaction and communication by which persons influence and are influenced by others; development of self, role behavior, attitudes and values, social norms, cultural conditioning.

+SOCI 331 Cities (4) Organization of urban society, including such topics as segregation, urban decay, local politics, residential change, and community conflict.

+SOCI 335 Society and Population (4) World population trends and their consequences: determinants of fertility, mortality, and migration; development of elementary models of population change.

+SOCI 340 Organizations: Bureaucracy and Alternatives to Bureaucracy (4) Importance of organizations in social life; techniques for using and changing organizations; examination of strategies for building and sustaining nonbureaucratic organizations.
+SOCI 342m Race Relations (4, FaSp) Past and present relations between the White majority and the "conquered minorities" (Blacks, Chicanos, American Indians), as well as Asian immigrants; conflict vs. assimilation perspectives.

-345 Social Institutions (4) Cultural and interactional aspects of social institutions as complex social systems; religious, political, industrial, and familial institutions.
+SOCI 345 Social Institutions (4) Cultural and interactional aspects of social institutions as complex social systems; religious, political, industrial, and familial institutions.

-- 350 Deviant Behavior (4) Current theories of origin, distribution, and control of deviant behavior; examination of processes involved in the career deviance of drug addicts, alcoholics, sexual deviants, gamblers, and mentally disordered. - 351 Sociology of Juvenile Delinquency and the Juvenile Justice System (4, Sp) Past and current theories of youth crime; gangs and other forms of youth deviance; the changing response of the police, courts, and public to these behaviors. - 353 Sociology of Crime and of the Criminal Justice System (4, Fa) Nature and trends in crime, policing, courts, and correctional agencies in relation to past, current, and prospective changes in society.
+SOCI 350 Deviant Behavior (4) Current theories of origin, distribution, and control of deviant behavior; examination of processes involved in the career deviance of drug addicts, alcoholics, sexual deviants, gamblers, and mentally disordered.

+SOCI 351 Sociology of Juvenile Delinquency and the Juvenile Justice System (4, Sp) Past and current theories of youth crime;

+gangs and other forms of youth deviance; the changing response of the police, courts, and public to these behaviors.

+SOCI 353 Sociology of Crime and of the Criminal Justice System (4, Fa) Nature and trends in crime, policing, courts, and correctional agencies in relation to past, current, and prospective changes in society.
-355m Immigrants in the United States (4)

-Social construction of historical and contemporary immigration to the United States, including causes of migration, immigration policies, and the socioeconomic integration of immigrants.
+SOCI 355m Immigrants in the United States (4) Social construction of historical and contemporary immigration to the United States, including causes of migration, immigration policies, and the socioeconomic integration of immigrants.